UnoSD/Blog/Infrastructure as code in 2021/article.md

 The people at **Pulumi** had a great intuition:

-Using general purpose programming languages to define infrastructure.
+Using **general purpose** programming languages to define infrastructure.

 It was such a good idea that a few months later, **Terraform** published a preview of its **CDK** to write **Terraform** in **TypeScript** (and I believe they now also support other languages).

-With all the pressure for a DevOps culture, this fits really well as it enables developers to use a familiar language to also define infrastructure (it also allow interop between app and infra code)
+With all the pressure for a **DevOps** culture, this fits really well as it enables developers to use a familiar language to also define infrastructure (it also allows interop between apps and infra code)

-It supports .NET languages (C#/F#/VB.NET/...), Go, TypeScript, Python.
+It supports **.NET** languages (**C#/F#/VB.NET**/...), **Go**, **TypeScript**, **Python**.

 The ability to use the **Azure management SDKs** is not new, we could always do that in those languages, but **Pulumi** manages all the resources and dependencies for us.

 You can specify the resources to create in a declarative way; you just build a list of stuff to create and **Pulumi** works out dependencies, changes and everything else for you.

-It also features an encryption capability for secrets in the state; can use external providers to encrypt the content moving the responsibility of securing the state more towards the tool.
+It also features an **encryption** capability for secrets in the state; you can use external providers to encrypt the content moving the responsibility of securing the state more towards the tool.

 The only downside may be that, for system administrators, picking up a programming language may have a steeper learning curve than learning **HCL** or **Bicep** and you are more likely to find ops talents on the job market that know **Terraform** rather than **C#**.

-The support story is similar to **Terraform**, **Pulumi** offers a paid plan for storage, but the actual tool is open-source and community-supported.
+The support story is similar to **Terraform**. **Pulumi** offers a paid plan for storage, but the actual tool is open-source and community-supported.

-One feature that **Terraform** has, but it's missing in **Pulumi** is the ability to plan the changes to an output file and then apply that file later; this eliminates the risk of race conditions if you plan and deploy independently and I find it really useful in CD pipelines.
+One feature that **Terraform** has, but it's missing in **Pulumi** is the ability to plan the changes to an output file and then apply that file later; this eliminates the risk of race conditions if you plan and deploy independently and I find it really useful in CD pipelines (I've already created a GitHub issue to request the feature).

 There is no roadmap for it at the moment, but if they will support **PowerShell** as a language in the future, that may remove the need for sysadmins to learn a new language and I believe it could ramp up its adoption.